New: Sitka Maritime History for Walking Tour

 - Most today see the value of the forest intact – for salmon and tourism – with limited, locally-processed timber - as worth more than its value as large-scale clear cuts for export as round logs and pulp.

-- Fishing now – we have well-managed salmon and other fisheries - eat wild fish -
+Fishing now – we have notably well-managed salmon and other fisheries - eat wild fish – unlike most of the globe, is sustainably fished.

-Today – continue Totem Square or (long version) go to Boathouse
+Commercial Fishing, Economy Today – continue Totem Square or (long version) Japonski Island Boat Shop

 - Tourism – together with other nonprofits and businesses, we are building as arts, culture, heritage destination –